-Period 7 over time rate for FH did not meet our new target of 2.8%.
-FH overall overtime rate exceeded our previous year Fiscal period 7 by 0.53% at 3.22%.
-The Overtime target for 2017/18 was reduced from 3.0% to 2.8% for this year.1/12 sites are meeting this new target with Period 7 results showing a decrease of .32% from fiscal period 6.
-Common challenges contributing to overtime include:
+Period 11 over time rate for FH did not meet our new target of 2.8%, however FH overall overtime rate decreased from our previous year Fiscal period 11 by 0.62% at 3.03%.
+The Overtime target for 2017/18 was reduced from 3.0% to 2.8% for this year.
+1/12 sites are meeting this new target with Period 11 results showing an overall decrease of 1.04 % from fiscal period 10.

+Common challenges contributing to overtime continue to include:

-Lack of available relief for short call shifts positions remain challenging to fill due to lack of applicants Relief vacancy
+- Lack of available relief for short call shifts - Relief vacancy positions remain challenging to fill due to lack of applicants - Increased workload and relief needs to staff additional beds and care for patients